mosesogwo/Testing-Practice/README.md

 # Testing-Practice

-> Testing Practive uses jest as its test suite to test the functions inside.
-You can find the functions inside the tests folder.
+> Testing Practice uses jest as its test suite to test the functions inside.
+You can find the functions inside the src folder and the test files inside the tests folder.

 ## Built With